Jochem-W/lemonbot-warns/README.md

 4. Edit `docker-compose.yml` and `config.ts`

 ## Running instructions

-The bot uses Docker to ensure a consistent build and runtime environment for all users.

 * To start the bot, run `docker compose up`
     * Additionally, use the `-d` flag to run the bot in the background